S.T.U.N. Runner

 S.T.U.N.
-Runner (Spread Tunnel Underground Network Runner) is 3D racing/shooter game released in arcades by Atari Games in 1989.
+Runner (Spread Tunnel Underground Network Runner) is a 3D racing/shooter game released in arcades by Atari Games in 1989.
 The player pilots a futuristic vehicle which can exceed 900 mph, through various tunnels and courses with changing environments, hazards and enemies.
 S.T.U.N.
 Runner uses polygonal graphics for the vehicles and track, and is based on an evolution of Atari's Hard Drivin' hardware.
 The custom cabinet was designed to resemble the craft that the player pilots in-game.

 The arcade game was released in Europe by Jaleco, and in Japan by Namco and Sega.
 Home ports were released for the Atari ST, Amiga, Commodore 64, Amstrad CPC, and ZX Spectrum.
 An Atari Lynx version was published by Atari Corporation in 1991.